jintazheng/jintazheng.github.io/_pages/about.md

 I'm interested in merging math theories (e.g., [Non-Euclidean geometries and Orbifolds](https://www.math.unl.edu/~jkettinger2/thurston.pdf) and computer graphics for interactive visualization.
 Additionally, I am also researching how to immerse humans into virtual soundscapes.
 This involves separating, synthesizing, propagating, and auralizing sound to enhance the immersive experience.

-I have also collaborated with Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) and [ODOT](https://www.oregon.gov/odot/Pages/index.aspx) on [designing rumble strips to contribute to reducing exterior noise using finite element modeling](https://rosap.ntl.bts.gov/view/dot/63289).
+I have also worked for Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) and [ODOT](https://www.oregon.gov/odot/Pages/index.aspx) on [designing rumble strips to contribute to reducing exterior noise using finite element modeling](https://rosap.ntl.bts.gov/view/dot/63289) for funding.
 Prior to joining Oregon State University, I worked with Prof. [Harry Qin](https://harry-qinjing.github.io/) at the Hong Kong Polytechnic University, where my research focused on visualizing medical dataset from ultrasound using rendering techniques.
 Among my past summers, I served as a mentor in [ASE](https://web.engr.oregonstate.edu/~zhenjint/), helping high school students take the leap and develop an interest in research.

 Contact me